Crashedmind/PlantUMLHitchhikersGuide/_sources/Stdlib/StandardisingStdLib2.rst.txt

 Main features
 ----------------

-The demo uses most of the avaialable Preprocessor features (https://plantuml.com/preprocessing)
+The demo uses most of the available Preprocessor features (https://plantuml.com/preprocessing)

 #.
 User specifies only the parameters they care about.
 Preprocessor "Keywords arguments" used.
 #.
 If user does not specify the parameter, then the default value is used.
 Preprocessor "Default argument value" used.